marsrmx/webcrawler/README.md

 # Web crawler

+Simple web crawler to download the files from [CONAGUA](https://www.gob.mx/conagua/articulos/calidad-del-agua?idiom=es) and locally store them.
+The extensions available to download are `xlsb, xlsx and pdf`.

-For the SocialData Challenge 3.0
+This data set is going to be use for the SocialData Challenge 3.0

+Team - _Agua Artificial_

+### Resources

 https://www.digitalocean.com/community/tutorials/how-to-scrape-web-pages-with-beautiful-soup-and-python-3
 https://www.crummy.com/software/BeautifulSoup/bs4/doc/#tag